MoarVM/MoarVM/docs/jit/tiles.md

 library.
 Please read that link for detailed information on DynASM.
 With DynASM, tile implementation becomes simple.

-For x64, the tile name is declared in `src/jit/x64/tile_decl.h`.
-This is necessary as the tiler tables (which themselves reside in the generated header file `src/jit/x64/tile_tables.h` refer to the tile function symbol, and so require the name to be predeclared.
-Because the tile function signature is rather long, I use a macro to define the
-function:

-    /* in src/jit/x64/tile_decl.h */
-    MVM_JIT_TILE_DECL(xor);
-    MVM_JIT_TILE_DECL(xor_const);
-    MVM_JIT_TILE_DECL(xor_addr);

-The implementation is defined in `src/jit/x64/tiles.dasc`.
+The tile implementation is defined in `src/jit/x64/tiles.dasc`.
 This file is included from `src/jit/x64/emit.dasc`, which is the file that includes the original JIT architecture-specific code.
 A tile implementation looks much like this:

     /* in src/jit/x64/tiles.dasc, supposing we only care about 8 byte xor */
     MVM_JIT_TILE_DECL(xor) {